📞 +255 742 119 753 ✉️ tours@resilienceexpedition.com

 4. 14:00

-Hot shower, rest, then a group celebration dinner at a Moshi restaurant.
-End of services.
+Hot shower, rest, and a well-deserved group dinner.
+End of all services.

 Choose your package